 The actual algorithm to estimate a kernel density is not trivial but its application in Python is extremely simplified by the use of Seaborn's kdeplot command.
-Same as above, let us first see how to create the simplest possible KDE and then we will create a full-fledge map.
+Same as above, let us first see how to create a quick KDE and then we will create a full-fledge map.